hankcs/TreebankPreprocessing/README.md

                    parsing, pos for part-of-speech tagging
 ```

-- Then pos and dependency parsing corpora can be converted similar to PTB.
+- Tagging and dependency parsing corpora can be obtained similar to PTB.

 Then you can start your research, enjoy it!